paulli7121/ECE285_Final_Project/README.md

 # ECE285 Final Project
 ## Description
 This is project Style Transfer developed by team Moha composed of Changyu Li, Jiayu He and Wenda Chen.
-To run the demo, please download all the files and run the demo files.

 ## Requirement
-Pytorch, please make sure the training data set (COCO_2015) is at /datasets/COCO-2015 directory
+Pytorch, please make sure the training data set (COCO_2015) is at /datasets/COCO-2015 directory.
+To run the demo, please download all the files(especially the file ResNetTrained, it contains the trained parameters) and run the demo files.

 ## Code organization
 <pre>